v1nc1d4/Hacktoberfest2021/README.md

 - Hacktoberfest is a celebration open to everyone in our global community.
 - Pull requests can be made in any GitHub-hosted repositories/projects with [hacktoberfest](https://github.com/search?q=hacktoberfest) topic added.
-- You can sign up anytime between October 1 and October 31.
+- You can sign up anytime between October 1 and October 31 to proceed.
 ***
 # 👕 Why Should I Contribute?
 Hacktoberfest has a simple and plain motto